juj/fbcp-ili9341/README.md

 Cons:
  - uses ridiculously much CPU overhead, a full 100% core
  - uses ridiculously much GPU overhead, the VideoCore GPU will be very busy downscaling and snapshotting redundant frames
- - requires a continously running background thread, not feasible on Pi Zero
+ - requires a continuously running background thread, not feasible on Pi Zero

 ### Known Issues